Azure/Security-and-Responsible-AI-Guide/index.md

 - An array of resources and tools to help you establish a strategy for implementing security and responsible AI practices on Azure.

+{: .note }

+> For a more comprehensive guide for designing and building production-ready AI solutions on Azure, see the [Azure AI in Production Guide](https://github.com/Azure/AI-in-Production-Guide).

 ## How to use this guide?

 - **Navigating the Guide**: Follow the chapters in sequence to build a comprehensive understanding of the concepts and best practices for implementing security and responsible AI practices on Azure.
 Each chapter builds on the previous one, providing a structured learning path.
 You can also jump to specific chapters based on your area of interest.